chocolate-icecream/pancakekit/README.md

 # Pancake Kit

-Pancake Kit aims to provide a handy user interface to your Python script.
+Pancake Kit aims to provide a handy user interface to your Python codes.
 It provides GUI as a lightweight web app powered by Flask.

 ## Installation